Samuel Bomford & his Family 1813 - 1980s

 b.
 Alexandra Susan Clarkson was born 7th May 1948, educated at Exeter University and graduated Bachelor of Science.
 She was a perfumer in Amersfoort, Holland, then in Middletown, New York, USA.
 She has retired to Jojoba Hills, California.

-3. Peter Bomford was born 12th August 1921 and educated at Marlborough.
+3. Peter Bomford was born 12th August 1921 in Dover and educated at Marlborough.
 In 1939 he emigrated to Rhodesia.
 During World War II he served with the 1stGurkha Rifles and as a captain with the 1st Northern Rhodesia Regiment; he saw service in Burma and there, in 1944, won the MC and was Mentioned in Despatches.

 On 14th August 1946 he married Bryony MacIlwaine, daughter of Colonel Herbert MacIlwaine, DSO, MC, Royal Artillery, of Larkhill, Marandellas, Rhodesia.
 The couple farmed at Marandellas but in 1982 they moved to Kati Kati (Bay of Plenty) in New Zealand.
 Peter died of cancer on 22nd November 2001 at his home in Kati Kati.
 They had two children: